-- 3.41 Under UK GAAP, only changes in accounting policies and correction of fundamental errors are accounted for by restatement of comparatives.
-This means that errors that are material but not "fundamental" are accounted for in the year in which they are detected without any restatement.
-In contrast, IAS 8 and FRS 102 requires all material errors to be corrected retrospectively through a restatement of comparatives.
-Consequently, correction of errors by restatement is more common when reporting under IFRSs.
+- 3.41 IAS 8 and FRS 102 require all material errors to be corrected retrospectively through a restatement of comparatives.
 A distribution may have been made by reference to the original accounts which would not have been justified if the error had not occurred.
 The question arises of whether such a distribution would be rendered unlawful. - 3.42 It is the error, rather than its correction, that may have the effect of making a previous distribution unlawful.
-WThe effect of reporting under IFRSs is to make such errors more visible because of the requirement for retrospective restatement for all material errors.
-But whether or not an error is corrected in this way does not, of itself, govern the lawfulness of a previous distribution.
+Whether or not an error is corrected in this way does not, of itself, govern the lawfulness of a previous distribution.
 The effect of an error on the lawfulness of a distribution raises complex legal issues that are beyond the scope of this guidance.